 The remote control input circuitry is physically located in the Model 59 Control Console.
-Access to the remote control inputs is by way of the 9-conductor cable that links the Model 59 with the Model 58 Central Controllers.
-In fact, five of the nine connections in this D-sub are dedicated for use by the remote control inputs and have nothing directly to do with the Model 58 Central Controller.
-Since all the 9-pin D-sub connectors on the Model 58 units are connected in parallel, access to the remote control inputs is made using any available 9-pin D-sub on any of the Model 58 units.
+Access to the remote control inputs is by way of the 9-conductor cable that links the Model 59 with one of the Model 58 Central Controllers.
+In fact, five of the nine connections in this cable are dedicated for use by the remote control inputs and have nothing directly to do with the Model 58 Central Controller.
+Since all pins of the Model 58's 9-pin D-sub connectors are connected in parallel, access to the remote control inputs is made using any of the available 9-pin D-subs on any of the Model 58 units.
 Refer to Figure 10 for a detailed description of the 9-pin D-sub connections.